demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

 +     bindings=[httpBinding]}
 ```

-We are getting the port number to listen from the environment variable `PORT` and modifying the `defaultConfig` to use the custom http binding instead of the default one.
+We are getting the port number to listen to from the environment variable `PORT` and modifying the `defaultConfig` to use the custom HTTP binding instead of the default one.

 > In Azure App Service, the port to listen is already available in the environment variable `HTTP_PLATFORM_PORT`.
-But we are using `PORT` here to avoid cloud vendor specific stuffs in the codebase.
+But we are using `PORT` here to avoid cloud vendor specific stuff in the codebase.
 Later via configuration (outside the codebase), we will be mapping these environment variables.

 ## The web.config File

-[As mentioned](https://suave.io/azure-app-service.html) in Suave's documention, we need to have a web.config to instruct IIS to route the traffic to Suave.
+[As mentioned](https://suave.io/azure-app-service.html) in Suave's documentation, we need to have a web.config to instruct IIS to route the traffic to Suave.

 Create a new file *web.config* in the root directory and update it as below